ysoseriouz/phone_shop/requirement.md

 - Drop list of memory size: <16GB, 16GB -> 64GB, 64GB->256GB, > 256GB.
 Or custom 'from - to' with fix 'GB' unit.
 - Manufactoring year: 'from - to' (default 'to': 2021)
 - Status:
-  - Active: currently have in stock and able to sell
+  - Active: currently in stock to sell
-  - Inactive: soft delete, reserve in stock
+  - Inactive: reserve in stock, not to sell
-  - Sold out: no more product to sell, only reserved products in stock (stock = N, sell = 0, reserve = N)
-  - Out-of-stock: no more product in stock (stock = 0, sell = 0, reserve = 0)
+  - Sold: used to be in stock, be bought

 When user 'add new inventory', user choose 'brand' and 'model' in drop list, if new brand or new model -> user can choose 'other' and type new brand or model inside -> update DB new brand and model corresponding to the brand.